 M.F.A.
 Directing: The three-year program is defined thematically in the following manner: first year: story, text analysis and dramatic action — contemporary and modern drama; second year: conceptualization - verse drama and new plays; third year: collaboration and expanded forms.
 Directors will participate in a weekly directors' seminar, led by members of the Brown faculty and Trinity Rep artistic staff.
 In addition, they will attend academic courses designed to introduce a variety of theoretical concerns and methodological approaches.
 Directors will also participate in collaborative courses that combine students and faculty from the programs in playwriting, acting, directing, and design.
 In addition to classroom work, directing students will be expected to assist on two Trinity Rep main-stage productions, direct at least four studio productions, and direct a thesis project with full design support.
 Members of the directing faculty will closely supervise each of these productions.

 Admission requirements: A photo, resume, and a private audition.
 Applicants are not required to respond to the questions regarding published articles or books and fluency in a foreign language in the Graduate School application.
-Writing sample not required.
+A writing sample is required for the Director's program (please see the Brown/Trinity Rep website for details).

 All students must fill out an audition request form.